-I love cooking for our holiday feast, but it can be a little tricky to reinvent the Thanksgiving staples for those who have Celiac disease.
+I love cooking for our holiday feast, but it can be a little tricky to reinvent the Thanksgiving staples for those who have gluten intolerance.
 How to enjoy stuffing or turkey gravy or apple pie that are usually made with wheat flour?
 Not to fear!
 Whether you’re hosting Thanksgiving in your home or visiting friends and family, you’ll be the top chef with these delicious dishes that can be enjoyed by everyone at the holiday table.

 Gluten Free Velvety Smooth Gravy

 Most gravy is thickened with wheat flour, but I’ve found a great tasting instant mix that is gluten free and made by Maxwell’s Kitchen.
 It takes minutes to prepare over the stove and is usually my go-to solution when I need to whip up gravy in a pinch.
 However, for Thanksgiving I love to accompany the turkey with my own homemade, velvety smooth gravy made with the turkey drippings.
 Yum.